 Other risks are associated with Pristiq and other similar SNRI antidepressant drugs.
 All serotonergic medications should be monitored for rare but potentially lethal reactions such as serotonin syndrome and Stevens-Johnson Syndrome (see below for more detailed information).
-These potential health hazards are other reasons one might consider a Pristiq taper and transition to natural Pristiq alternatives.
+These potential health hazards are other reasons one might consider a medically monitored Pristiq withdrawal and transition to natural Pristiq alternatives.

-There is a wide range of additional side effects associated with Pristiq (desvenlafaxine) which you will find listed further down in this article.
-Not everyone who takes Pristiq suffers extreme side effects, some will experience years of ongoing suffering without medical help, and some people will experience none at all.
-However, some adverse reactions are life-threatening and require medical intervention.
+There is a wide range of additional adverse effects associated with Pristiq (desvenlafaxine) which you will find listed further down in this article.
+Not everyone who takes Pristiq suffers extreme adverse reactions.
+Some will experience years of ongoing suffering without medical help, and some people will experience none at all.
+However, some adverse reactions can be life-threatening and would require appropriate medical intervention.